philion/pygapi/docs/index.rst

-gspread
+pygapi
 =======

-`gspread`_ is a Python API for Google Sheets.
+`pygapi`_ is a Python API for Google Sheets.

 Features: